rydmike/flex_color_scheme/README.md

 With **FlexColorScheme** component themes you use simple flat property values.
 No need for verbose Flutter SDK component sub-themes, with `ShapeBorder` definitions on multiple widget themes to change their border radius.
-The component theming provides a large amount of easy to configure options via simple properties, instead of complicated nested ones.
-In many cases you can avoid the both complicated and confusing `MaterialState` theming properties.
+The component theming provides a large amount of easy to configure options via simple flat properties, instead of complicated nested ones.
+In many cases you can also avoid the both complicated and confusing `MaterialState` theming properties.

 **FlexColorScheme** has many advanced coloring features, like using